Spacial/csstuff/README.md

   * [PortingCToRust](https://wiki.alopex.li/PortingCToRust)
 * JavaScript:
   * [The JavaScript Handbook](https://jshandbook.com/)
+* [yorlang](https://github.com/anoniscoding/yorlang): [Yorlang](https://anoniscoding.github.io/yorlang/) is an esoteric programming language designed to write small programs using yoruba language constructs.
+It is the first of its kind and it can carry out basic programming operations in yoruba language (a language spoken in some parts of Nigeria ).
 * [dafny](https://github.com/Microsoft/dafny): Dafny is a verification-aware programming language
 * [nim](https://nim-lang.org/): Efficient and expressive programming. [github](https://github.com/nim-lang/nim)
+* [Anglican](https://probprog.github.io/anglican/index.html): A Probabilistic Programming System.

 #### Version Control